The Latin word, from which the English word “desert” is derived, describes an area without people.

 The Costa’s hummingbird migrates to chaparral or scrub environments to avoid the heat of the harshest summer days.

-The hummingbird enters a state of torpor as the temperature drops at night, reducing its heart rate from its typical range of 500 to 900 beats per minute to just 50.
+As the temperature drops at night, the hummingbird enters a state of torpor, reducing its heart rate from its typical range of 500 to 900 beats per minute to just 50.
 This helps it conserve energy.

-These animals that live in the desert don’t mind sipping when there is a water supply nearby because they obtain all the water from the nectar and insects they eat.
+These desert animals don’t mind sipping when there is a water supply nearby because they obtain all their water from the nectar and insects they eat.

 12. Sand Cat

-Being little, cute, and endowed with superpowers for living in the desert, this adorable sand cat almost resembles a cartoon character.
+This adorable sand cat is little, cute, and endowed with superpowers for living in the desert.
+It almost resembles a cartoon character.

 This is the sole felid that inhabits a sandy desert habitat, and it can be found in northern Africa, central Asia, and southwest Asia.

-The large, low-set ears of the sand cat shield it from wind-blown sand and aid in locating subterranean prey.
+The sand cat’s large, low-set ears shield it from wind-blown sand and help it locate subterranean prey.

 It can withstand the extremes of hot and cold sand thanks to its densely furred paws.

-The sand cat can, in fact, withstand temperatures between 23 and 126 degrees Fahrenheit.
+The sand cat can withstand temperatures between 23 and 126 degrees Fahrenheit.

-These animals that live in the desert live in fox or rodent burrows left behind as a refuge from the intense heat, extending them as necessary with their strong but pointy claws.
+These animals live in the desert in fox or rodent burrows left behind as a refuge from the intense heat, extending their strong but pointy claws as necessary.

 In the winter, cats are active during the day while mostly dormant in the summer.